microsoft/reverse-proxy/docs/docfx/articles/service-fabric-int.md

 - `YARP.Enable` - indicates whether the service opt-ins to serving traffic through YARP.
 Default `false`
 - `YARP.Routes.<routeName>.Path` - configures path-based route matching
 - `YARP.Routes.<routeName>.Host` - configures `Host` header based route matching
 - `YARP.Backend.Healthcheck.Active.*` - configures YARP active health checks to be run against the given service.
-Available parameters and their meanings are provided on [the respective documentation page](xref:dests-health-checks.md)
+Available parameters and their meanings are provided on [the respective documentation page](xref:dests-health-checks.md).
+Optional parameter
+- `YARP.Backend.Metadata.*` - sets the cluster's metadata.
+Optional parameter
+- `YARP.Backend.BackendId` - overrides the cluster's Id.
+Default cluster's Id is the SF service name.
+Optional parameter
+- `YARP.Backend.ServiceFabric.ListenerName` - sets an explicit listener name controlling selection of the main service's endpoint for each replica/instance that is used to route client requests to and is stored on the `Destination.Address` property in YARP's model.
+Optional parameter
+- `YARP.Backend.Healthcheck.Active.ServiceFabric.ListenerName` - sets an explicit listener name controlling selection of the health probing endpoint for each replica/instance that is used to probe replica/instance health state and is stored on the `Destination.Health` property in YARP's model.
+Optional parameter
+- `YARP.Backend.ServiceFabric.StatefulReplicaSelectionMode` - sets statefull replica selection mode.
+Supported values `All`, `PrimaryOnly`, `SecondaryOnly`.
+Values `All` and `SecondaryOnly` mean that the active secondary replicas will also be eligible for getting all kinds of client requests including writes.
+Default value `All`

 > NOTE: Label values can use the special syntax `[AppParamName]` to reference an application parameter with the name given within square brackets.
 This is consistent with Service Fabric conventions, see e.g. [using parameters in Service Fabric](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-how-to-specify-port-number-using-parameters).